Dahmane-tech/manga-hero/README.md

 |    [kissmanga](https://kissmanga.org/)     |       ENGLISH      |   PERFECT   |
 |   [bibimanga](https://bibimanga.com/)      |       ENGLISH      |   PERFECT   |
 |   [manganelo](https://ww5.manganelo.tv/)   |       ENGLISH      |   MEDIUM    |
+## requidment of adding new manga to our website.
+scrapy framework
+### instalation
+you can install Scrapy using the Python package manager, pip.
+Open a command prompt or terminal window and run the following command
+`pip install scrapy`
+## adding new files to our-website
+ just download